Pratica di Shadowing: Naps: Good for your brain? BBC News Review - Impara a parlare inglese con YouTube

 OK, next headline please.

-This one is from The Daily Express.
+This one is from the Daily Express.

 Naps could help or hinder your health depending on their length, study suggests.

-Now this is actually referring to a different study and it says that long naps can be associated with obesity, while shorter naps can reduce the risk of high blood pressure.
+Now this is actually referring to a different study and it says that long naps can be associated with obesity,

 We are looking at the word hinder and this is often used with the word help, isn't it?